-As of December 31, 2011, Triangle SBIC has issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II has issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
+As of December 31, 2012, Triangle SBIC had issued \$139.2 million of SBA-guaranteed debentures and has the current capacity to issue up to the statutory maximum of \$150.0 million, subject to SBA approval.
+As of December 31, 2012, Triangle SBIC II had issued \$75.0 million in face amount of SBA-guaranteed debentures.
 In addition to the one-time fee of 1.0% on the total commitment from the SBA, we also pay a one-time fee of 2.425% on the amount of each debenture issued (2.0% for SBA LMI debentures).
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2011 was 4.83%.
+The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2012 was 4.05%.
+The weighted average interest rate as of December 31, 2012 included \$183.6 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 4.48% and \$30.0 million of unpooled SBA-guaranteed debentures with a weighted average interim interest rate of 1.42%.
+In the year ended December 31, 2012, we prepaid approximately \$40.8 million of SBA-guaranteed debentures and recognized a loss on extinguishment of debt of approximately \$0.8 million.

+In September 2012, we entered into a four-year senior secured credit facility to provide additional liquidity in support of our investment and operational activities.
+The Credit Facility, which has an initial commitment of \$165.0 million supported by nine financial institutions, replaced our \$75.0 million senior secured credit facility, or the Prior Facility.
+We entered into the Prior Facility in May 2011 with an initial commitment of \$50.0 million, which was increased to \$75.0 million in November 2011.

-In May 2011, we entered into a three-year senior secured credit facility (the "Credit Facility") with an initial commitment of \$50.0 million.
-In November 2011, we closed an expansion of the Credit Facility from \$50.0 million to \$75.0 million, which included the addition of one new lender.
-The purpose of the Credit Facility is to provide additional liquidity in support of future investment and operational activities.
-The Credit Facility was arranged by BB&T Capital Markets and Fifth Third Bank and has an accordion feature which allows for an increase in the total loan size up to \$90.0 million and also contains two one-year extension options, bringing the total potential commitment and funding period to five years from the closing date.
-The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by Triangle Capital Corporation's assets, excluding the assets of Triangle SBIC and Triangle SBIC II.
+The Credit Facility has an accordion feature that allows for an increase in the total commitment size up to \$215.0 million, subject to certain conditions, and also contains two one-year extension options, bringing the total potential borrowing term to six years from closing.
+The Credit Facility, which is structured to operate like a revolving credit facility, is secured primarily by our assets, excluding the assets of Triangle SBIC and Triangle SBIC II.

-Borrowings under the Credit Facility bear interest, subject to our election, on a per annum basis equal to (i) the applicable base rate plus 1.95% or ii) the applicable LIBOR rate plus 2.95%.
-The applicable base rate is equal to the greater of i) prime rate, ii) the federal funds rate plus 0.5% or iii) the adjusted one-month LIBOR plus 2.0%.
-We pay unused commitment fees of 0.375% per annum, which are included with Interest and other credit facility fees on our Consolidated Statement of Operations.
-As of December 31, 2011, the Company had \$15.0 million in borrowings outstanding under the Credit Facility with an interest rate of 5.2%.
+Borrowings under the Credit Facility bear interest, subject to our election, on a per annum basis equal to (i) the applicable base rate plus 1.95% or (ii) the applicable LIBOR rate plus 2.95%.
+The applicable base rate is equal to the greater of (i) prime rate, (ii) the federal funds rate plus 0.5% or (iii) the adjusted one-month LIBOR plus 2.0%.
+We pay a commitment fee of 0.375% per annum on undrawn amounts, which is included with interest and other financing fees on our Consolidated Statement of Operations.
+Borrowings under the Credit Facility are also limited to a borrowing base, which includes certain cash and a portion of eligible debt investments.
+As of December 31, 2012, we had no borrowings outstanding under the Credit Facility.
+As of December 31, 2011, we had \$15.0 million in borrowings outstanding under the Prior Facility with an interest rate of 5.2%.